List files that are open in pending changelists.

 $ p4 opened //depot/file-1.txt#1 - edit default change (text) by [email protected] //depot/file-2.txt#1 - edit default change (text)

 In this example, which asks for all workspaces, user names are always displayed:

 $ p4 opened -a //depot/file-1.txt#1 - edit default change (text) by [email protected] //depot/file-2.txt#1 - edit default change (text) by [email protected]

 List opened files in all client workspaces.

-In distributed environments, this option lists files opened on all workspaces on your edge server.
+In multi-server environments, this option lists files opened on all workspaces on your edge server.

 List the files in pending changelist

 List only files that are open in the specified client